tochman/the_blue_print/chapters/09-1-build-optimization.md

 - Security through obscuration
 - Maximum browser compatibility

-Think of development mode as your workshop—full of tools, spare parts, and helpful labels.
-Production mode is the finished product—streamlined, polished, and ready for customers.
+Think of development mode as your workshop: full of tools, spare parts, and helpful labels.
+Production mode is the finished product: streamlined, polished, and ready for customers.

 ::: note
 **Why This Distinction Matters**